 Many of us have felt the urge to grab something sweet, but how do you know when it’s a habit that is getting out of control?
 Hello, my name is Vanessa and I’m a recovering sugar addict.
 It sounds a bit ridiculous to say, but it’s true.
 To be even more honest, I’ve only been in recovery for 3 years, so it is still a new process for me.

 My addiction started like most.
 During childhood, my father was also a sugar addict and often shared his treats with me.
-This made sugar have such an imprint in my life.
-It was apart of every positive childhood memory.
-The holidays are the obvious, but even during family events, movie nights, sleep over parties or when we did well in school, the treat was always something sweet.
+This made sugar have such an imprint on my life.
+It was a part of every positive childhood memory.
+The holidays are the obvious, but even during family events, movie nights, sleepover parties or when we did well in school, the treat was always something sweet.
 It only got worse as an adult as I continued to treat myself with sugar.
-Whenever I did something well, accomplished something great, or even when I felt bad, sugar was my go-to treatment.
+Whenever I did something well, accomplished something great, or even felt bad, sugar was my go-to treatment.

 Why We Crave Sugar

 Sugar triggers the release of the feel-good brain chemical called dopamine in the section of the brain normally associated with addictive behaviors.
 This dopamine releases and produces a drug-like “high” and as the body and brain work to process the sugar, it adapts and naturally craves more.

 Researchers have studied the effects of sugar on the brain using rats, and what they’ve found is astonishing.
 When they offer rats a mixture of water that had either sugar or cocaine in it, 94% of the time the rats would choose the water with the sugar.
 When the rats were already addicted to cocaine and offered both mixtures, again the rats would choose the sugar.
 The rats changed their addiction to sugar even when already addicted to another substance.